aquasecurity/kube-bench/README.md

 You can choose to
 * run kube-bench from inside a container (sharing PID namespace with the host)
 * run a container that installs kube-bench on the host, and then run kube-bench directly on the host
-* install the latest binaries from the [Releases page](https://github.com/aquasecurity/kube-bench/releases),
+* install the latest binaries from the [Releases page](https://github.com/aquasecurity/kube-bench/releases), though please note that you also need to download the config and test files from the `cfg` directory
 * compile it from source.

 ## Running kube-bench